Hamblen County License Hearing Guide

 A DUI arrest in Hamblen County, Tennessee can trigger two separate legal processes: a criminal case in court and an administrative action against your driver's license.
 This guide focuses on the administrative process and the steps you must take immediately to potentially save your license.
 Time is of the essence!

-Your License After a DUI Arrest in Hamblen
+Your License After a DUI Arrest in Hamblen County

 After being arrested for DUI in Hamblen County, your driver's license is immediately at risk.
-The Tennessee Department of Safety and Homeland Security (often referred to as the DMV or DPS) has the authority to suspend your license administratively, independent of the criminal charges.
+The Tennessee Department of Safety and Homeland Security (often referred to as the DMV or DOS) has the authority to suspend your license administratively, independent of the criminal charges.
 This means your license can be suspended even if you are later found not guilty in criminal court.
 This administrative suspension process is triggered by either failing a breath/blood test (BAC of 0.08 or higher) or refusing to submit to testing.

 The key to potentially avoiding or minimizing this suspension lies in understanding the Administrative License Revocation (ALR) hearing process.